 Sprinkle the yeast and granulated sugar over the milk.
 Let rest 5 minutes, or until foamy.
 Whisk the eggs in a stand mixer for about 2 minutes on medium-low until lightly beaten.
-Add the milk mixture and mix.
+Add the vanilla extract, then add the milk mixture and mix.
 Then, with the mixer on low, slowly pour in the melted butter.
 Add the flour and salt, then switch to the dough attachment.
 Knead for a few minutes, scraping down the sides of the bowl as necessary, until a ball of dough forms and it pulls away from the sides.

 Cover the bowl with plastic wrap and allow to rise for about 1 hour until doubled.
 Alternatively, allow to rise slowly overnight in the refrigerator.
 When ready, preheat the waffle iron.
 Meanwhile, knead the pearl sugar into the dough then make golf ball-sized balls of dough.
 Cook one ball at a time until golden brown.
 For my waffle maker, this was about 3 minutes.
 Use forks to remove from the maker as the pearl sugar will caramelize and be super hot.
 You can keep the waffles warm in a 200 degree F oven on a baking sheet, if desired.